vssrcj/hnefatafl-game/README.md

 ## Scoring

-Your score is calculated as by your win-percentage (total wins / (total wins + total losses)), and games played.
+Your score is calculated by your win-percentage (total wins / (total wins + total losses)) and games played.
 Players are ranked first by their win-percentage, and then by the least amounts of games played.

 ## API Endpoints